Bad News (England, 1993)

 "Weren't you touched by anything you saw on the news tonight?" she enquired.
 Her even tone warned me I was entering dangerous territory.

 I stopped smiling and fortified myself with a sip of beer.
 "Well, no. It was full of bad people who got what they deserved and their victims.
 Yes, I felt sorry for the victims, but I didn't feel anything for the perpetrators, except perhaps, disgust."

 I raised my beer in a mock toast and had a celebratory swig.
 Rambo would have been proud of me—I had gained the strategic advantage of the moral high ground over my wife.

-"So you don't feel any compassion towards the other side, the perpetrators in the news items?" she asked, still fixing me with her look.
+"So you don't feel any compassion towards the other side, the perpetrators in the bad news items?" she asked, still fixing me with that look.
 Her tone and look shook my confidence.
-I squirmed on the sofa, sipped my beer and prayed Rambo would smash his way out of the TV set and come to my rescue.
+I squirmed on the sofa, sipped my beer and prayed Rambo would come to my rescue.

 "Has it ever occurred to you that they might also be victims?" she asked, now waving her book at me.
 "I'm not saying we shouldn't have compassion for the victims of their actions.
 Of course, we should.
 But we should also look behind the news.
 What causes people to betray and abuse others?
 Surely you don't believe it's an innate human trait, do you?"